Italian Cream Cake With Cream Cheese Frosting

 - Sift the flour and baking soda together.
 Add the dry ingredients a little at a time, alternating with the liquid milk mixture.

-- Using a spatula, fold in the pecan pieces, the coconut and the egg whites until mixed.
+- Using a spatula, stir in the pecan pieces and the coconut.
+Lightly fold in the egg whites until mixed well.

 - Pour into 3 greased and floured cake pans and bake at 350 degrees for 30 minutes.